TheProgrammare/Tolza/README.md

 - ❌ An object-oriented language
 - ❌ A garbage-collected language
 - ❌ A dynamic or scripting language
+- ❌ A language killer (the C language and his lib is the ally of Velox !)
 - ❌ A language optimized for minimal syntax or beginner friendliness (it's depends of the approach)

-Velox prioritizes predictability and correctness over convenience.
+Velox prioritizes predictability and convenience.

 # Project Status